MicrosoftDocs/msteams-docs/msteams-platform/resources/dev-preview/developer-preview-intro.md

 ---
 # Public developer preview for Microsoft Teams

-Developer Preview is a public program for developers that provides early access to unreleased features in Microsoft Teams.
-This allows you to take explore and test upcoming features for potential inclusion in your Microsoft Teams app in the future.
+Developer Preview is a public program for developers providing early access to unreleased features in Microsoft Teams.
+This allows you to explore and test upcoming features for potential inclusion in your Microsoft Teams app.
 We also welcome [feedback](~/feedback.md) on any feature in developer preview.
-Developer preview is enabled per client, so you don't need to worry about affecting your entire organization.
+Developer preview is enabled per Microsoft Teams client, so you don't need to worry about affecting your entire organization.

 >[!NOTE]
->Features included in preview may not be complete and may undergo changes before becoming available in the public release.
+>Features included in preview may not be complete, and may undergo changes before becoming available in the public release.
 They are provided for testing and exploration purposes only.
+They should not be used in production applications.

 ## Developer preview app manifest